MiguelB512/Mapping_Earthquakes/README.md

 Example of how the map will look when presented to the user: <br> <br> ![image](https://user-images.githubusercontent.com/60283799/184034978-be6dd8ea-c674-41f8-8367-f380abff10ec.png)

-## Accessing Map
+## Accessing Map and Resources
-The map is displayed on the following webpage:
+The map is displayed on the following webpage: https://miguelb512.github.io/Mapping_Earthquakes/

+Resources used:
+- [Earthquake Data]